Agricultural Micronutrients Market

 Opportunity:Growing demand for chelated and specialty micronutrient formulations

-Increasing use of chelated and special micronutrients, thanks to practices like "precision agriculture," is offering various opportunities in targeted and value-added crop nutrient management.
+The increasing use of chelated and specialized micronutrients, driven by practices such as precision agriculture, is offering various opportunities for targeted, value-added crop nutrient management.

 Challenge: Price competition from conventional fertilizer products